ulrik-vj/portfolio/content/posts/automate_nodeexporter_updates.md

 tags = ["Linux", "Proxmox", "Automation"]
 +++

-Incase of updates for node-exporter and prometheus exporter (for proxmox), it can be a hassle to go through every single machine and force a update.
+Incase of updates for node-exporter and prometheus exporter (for proxmox), it can be a hassle to go through every single machine and force a update for the node exporter binary files.
 A way to make it easier to administrate we can use Ansible.

 # The ansible playbook